mcrillo/edm-plank-forams/data/GOM/README.txt

 GOM_edm_use.csv
+Final file to use for analysis!!!
-Adicionada pela Marina: GOM_NAs.csv with NA_gap = NA, but NA_resolution preenchidos com estimativa
+Basically GOM_NAs.csv with NA_gap = NA, but NA_resolution filled with estimation (code estimate_na_resolution.R)

+GOM_doy.csv
+Time-series with corresponding Day Of the Year.

 ———————